This post may contain affiliate links. Please read my disclosure and privacy policy.

 Coconut Milk Ice Cream Ingredients

 - Coconut Milk.
 Use full-fat canned coconut milk.
-Don’t use the kind you’d buy in the refrigerated section, or a can of “lite” coconut milk, or you won’t get a classic, creamy ice cream texture.
+Don’t use the kind you’d buy in the refrigerated section, or a can of “lite” coconut milk, or you won’t get a creamy texture.
+You’ll get creamier results if you use coconut milk made with guar gum, FYI.

 - Cacao Powder.
 I tested this recipe with raw cacao powder, but I think dutch-processed cocoa powder will work similarly.